mootools/mootools-core/Docs/Utilities/Swiff.md

 Class: Swiff {#Swiff}
 =====================

-Creates a Flash object with supplied parameters.
+Creates and returns a Flash object using supplied parameters.

 ### Credits:

-Flash detection and Internet Explorer + Flash Player 9 fix 'borrowed' from SWFObject.
+Flash detection and Internet Explorer/Flash Player 9 fix adapted from [SWFObject][].

 ### Syntax: